mjsmith11/planroom-api/README.md

 composer run doc
 ```
 ### Run GUI Documentation Viewer
-Note: This requires docker to run.
+Note: This requires docker to run and must be run in the root of the repository.
 It will generate the documentation and then run a docker container with a web server serving a GUI for viewing the API Documentation.
 The documentation is accessed by navigating to `localhost:8001`.
 ```
 composer run doc:serve
 ```